 The RV Deep Cycle Battery is a critical element for functionality and also for the quality of life when we are enjoying our camper.
 Not to mention that it is fundamental when we are living in a camper or boondocking.

-In my case, the deep cycle RV batteries I use allow me to save fuel and adjust my generator usage, especially during the winter when I want to winterize my pop up camper and visit my brother in Nebraska.
-That’s why having the best deep cycle RV battery is a must and key to staying within budget and even making a difference.
+In my case, the deep cycle RV batteries I use allow me to save fuel and adjust my generator usage, especially during the winter when I want to winterize my pop-up camper and visit my brother in Nebraska.
+That’s why having the best deep-cycle RV battery is a must and key to staying within budget and even making a difference.

 In a starter battery, 300 to 600 amperes are drawn in about 3 to 5 seconds.
 Starting from a 100% charged starter battery, the energy consumption we have made does not exceed 5%.
 Why do we use deep cycle batteries instead of starter batteries in the RV?
-Because we are looking to have power for a longer period of time, not just for a few seconds.
+Because we are looking to have power for a longer period, not just for a few seconds.
 So, for example, with a 65-amp battery to light the camper, we take 3 amps over 10 hours.
-To do something like this we use batteries for RV that are denominated of the deep cycle since they admit to being discharged in 90 %.
+To do something like this, we use batteries for RV that are denominated of the deep cycle since they admit to being discharged in 90 %.

 Rated Capacity of a Deep Cycle RV Battery

 With a deep cycle battery, we are looking for a battery to store as much energy as possible to be used for as long as possible.
 That is called the Rated Capacity of a Deep Cycle RV Battery.

 These measurements are expressed as the number of amperes that can be delivered over a long period of time, measured in hours before the battery is discharged.
 Two grades of capacity are commonly used: ampere-hours and reserve minutes.

 Ampere-hours measure the total amount of energy a battery can deliver at the end of a 20-hour cycle at a constant rate of discharge before the battery reaches 10.5 volts.